stajahlee/DM-Power-Core-Version/README.md

-####DMPOWER
+# DMPOWER

 _The program I've always wanted but could never find._

-### The Goal
+## The Goal

-The plan is to make a complete program that can keep your tabletop D&D game going and going with very little downtime and prep.
+The plan is to make a complete Dungeon Master Aid program that can keep your tabletop D&D game going and going with very little downtime and prep.
 This is the legacy (original) version of the program that will continue to run using C++11 and Command Line indefinantly.

-### Main Program Features
+## Main Program Features

 1. **Player Characters Builder and Manager**
     * Allows the user to walk through and create a full character by the book.